1. Home: Explore careers

 • use data to track performance and produce reports

-• control school finances and lead and attend meetings, sometimes outside of usual working hours
+• control school finances and attend meetings, sometimes outside of usual working hours

 Working environment